solana-validators/solana-validator-guidebook/docs/validator-setup/initial-validator-setup.md

 lsblk -f
 ```

-In the forth column, next to your device name, you should see a string of letters and numbers that look like this: `6abd1aa5-8422-4b18-8058-11f821fd3967`.
+In the fourth column, next to your device name, you should see a string of letters and numbers that look like this: `6abd1aa5-8422-4b18-8058-11f821fd3967`.
 That is the UUID for the device.

 ### Mounting Your Drive: Ledger